michelepatella/mmeletricarservice.it/README.md

    -  Indexes created to optimize queries, ensuring fast and scalable data retrieval
    -  Frontend components and routes structured for future expansion
    -  Vercel's serverless functions scale automatically with demand, including a caching system to improve performance and reduce the latency
-   -  Caching layer to reduce redundant API calls, using `useState`
+   - Caching layer to reduce redundant API calls, handled with React Query
-      - Redundant request are rejected ❌
+     - Automatic deduplication of requests
-      - Multiple simultaneous requests for the same data are prevented ❌
+     - Background re-fetching for data freshness
+     - Query invalidation for precise cache control

 <br>